petterbejo/storage-app/README.md

 # A simple storage app

 ## What is this?

 If you have a storage room with food and all kinds of goods that you'd like to keep track of, then this is the app for you.
-It's a Flask-based containerized app with a Postgres database.
+It's a Flask-based containerized app with a Postgres database (it's also one of the first projects I ever coded which is why I'm planning to make a deep refactoring of the whole codebase).

 ## Can I use this for myself?